Brazier85/brazier85.de/content/article/how-this-page-is-built/index.md

 ## Why hugo?

-In the last few years I tried several cms-applications like Wordpress, Joomla, Typo3, ect. but all of them where to complicated to maintain.
+In the last few years I tried several cms-applications like Wordpress, Joomla, Typo3, ect. but all of them where too complicated to maintain.
 So I searched for something simple but also "good looking".
 After some google-searches I read about the idea to use static-pages for a personal blog.

 Then I tried some generators like [jekyll](https://jekyllrb.com/) or [gatsby](https://www.gatsbyjs.com/) but they did not work right away and also require a lot of work to setup and maintain.
 Then I found [hugo](https://gohugo.io/) and simply typed `brew install hugo` into my console and it worked.